mmilano/SidePanelCollapse/README.md

 ### Initialization: Via Data Attribute

-The side panel is enabled for Bootstrap's collapse via data-attributes, and also initialized by SidePanelCollapse using the data-attribute option.
+The side panel is activated for Bootstrap's collapse via data attributes, and then initialized by SidePanelCollapse using the data attribute option.

 ### Configuration: Defaults